-The centroid calculation for polygons relies on the shoelace formula (also known as the surveyor's formula) and principles of integral calculus applied to discrete coordinates:
+The centroid calculation for polygons relies on the shoelace formula (also known as the surveyor's formula) and principles of integral calculus applied to discrete coordinates.
+Understanding the mathematical foundation helps in applying the concepts correctly.

 For a polygon with vertices (x₁,y₁), (x₂,y₂), ..., (xₙ,yₙ), the signed area is: